soo-h/DASweepDetect/README.md

 **_The following contents will be added later:_**

-_<1>models that can be utlized for detecting and classifying selective sweep in specific population;_
+ _<1>models that can be utlized for detecting and classifying selective sweep in Corresponding population will continue to add;_

 _<2>detailed explanation of model output results and visualization scripts._

+## Configuration required for operation

+Applicable platform: Linux

+Resource requirement: Since model training requires a lot of resources, we recommend using 8 cpus, 18GB of memory, and 200GB of hard disk storage to operation DASDC at least.

 ## Contents